Our Mission

 Unfortunately, Indigenous infrastructure outcomes are very poor under the current approach.
 The literature, studies and media reports demonstrate that Indigenous infrastructure assets take longer to develop, cost more, and have shorter operational lifecycles than comparable infrastructure developed by other governments.

-FNII is an Indigenous-led initiative that will support improved Indigenous infrastructure outcomes.
+FNII is an Indigenous-led initiative that supports improved Indigenous infrastructure outcomes.
 Infrastructure projects that meet FNII standards will send a message to members, lenders, funders and partners that due diligence on the project meets best practices.